yutaroishiwata/yutaroishiwata/base.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on somethig cool!
-- 🦜 I’m currently working on 352days
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m loving TypeScript / Next.js / Tailwind CSS
+- 🦜 My Duolingo streak is at STREAK-NUM days now!
-- 🥖 I bake bread every Saturday mornings.
+- 🥖 I bake bread on Saturday mornings
+- 🏃 I'm an runner, and I've done 342.2K so far

 <!--
 **yutaroishiwata/yutaroishiwata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.